-The "Giant Staircase" and the "Great Denudation" can be seen on a clear day from many vistas as one ascends the north flank of the Kaibab Plateau along U.S. Highway 89A between Fredonia and Jacob Lake.
+The "Giant Staircase" and the "Great Denudation" can be seen on a clear day from many vistas as one ascends the north flank of the Kaibab Plateau along U.S. Highway 89A between Fredonia and Jacob Lake (Fig. 1).
 A good locality is about 22 miles south of the Utah-Arizona State line.

-FIGURE 20.
+FIGURE 1.
 View to the north from the north side of the Kaibab uplift.
 The Mesozoic and Cenozoic Formations display the "Giant Staircase."
-Just below the foot of the middle thick red cliffs, towards the foreground, are the very thin tan over red Shinarump cliffs.
+At the base, towards the foreground, are the tan to white Shinarump cliffs.
 Above lie the prominent red "Vermillion Cliffs", which are overlain by the "White Cliffs."
-The "Gray Cliffs" are faintly displayed on the skyline at the left of the picture, while the highest "Pink Cliffs" form the skyline towards the right.
+The "Gray Cliffs" are faintly displayed on the skyline at the left of the picture, while the highest "Pink Cliffs" form the skyline on the right.
 See text and your geologic cross section map for details.

-If one looks to the north when ascending the north flank of the Kaibab Plateau, one sees the various units up the "Giant Staircase", where Mesozoic and Cenozoic formations display from bottom to top the Shinarump cliffs (thin buff color), the Vermillion Cliffs (Moenkopi, Kayenta, and lower Navajo), the White Cliffs (mainly Navajo), the Gray Cliffs (Wahweap-Straight Cliffs), and the Pink Cliffs at the top (Wasatch-Claron).
+If one looks to the north when ascending the north flank of the Kaibab Plateau, one sees the various units up the "Giant Staircase", where Mesozoic and Cenozoic formations display from bottom to top the Shinarump cliffs (thin buff color), the Vermillion Cliffs ((Moenkopi, Kayenta, and lower Navajo), the White Cliffs (mainly Navajo), the Gray Cliffs (Wahweap-Straight Cliffs), and the Pink Cliffs at the top (Wasatch-Claron). ers, which were most likely all over the Ka